 Anyone who is getting married should consider entering into a prenuptial agreement, even if both spouses have similar income and financials.
 This is because prenuptial agreements encompass more than just finances.
 They can include behaviors as contingency as well as division of property or wealth.

 Women should also take the initiative to have a prenuptial agreement drawn up before marriage because they are often the spouse who gets the “short end of the stick” so to speak.
-This is partially because men have been the more traditional breadwinners but also because of stereotypes about women’s motives when entering a marriage.
+This is partial because men have been the more traditional breadwinners but also because of stereotypes about women’s motives when entering a marriage.
 By having the initiative to draw up a prenuptial agreement on her own terms, a woman can help ensure that her future is secure.

 What Is in a Prenuptial Agreement?

 Every state has different laws governing what can or cannot be contractually agreed to in a prenuptial agreement.
 That being said, there are some general topics and agreements that can be made across the board.
 For example, a prenuptial agreement may: